-Four Simple (and pretty obvious) Ways to Improve Your Walk With God in 2019
+Four Simple (and pretty obvious) Ways to Improve Your Walk With God

 Do you want to grow in your walk with God?
 Is spiritual progress a priority in 2019?
 The serious follower of Christ is committed to “grow[ing] in the grace and knowledge of our Lord and Savior Jesus Christ” (2 Pet.
 3:18).
 His aim is spiritual maturity, not lifelong spiritual adolescence.
 God’s Word commands his redeemed children to “grow up into salvation— if indeed you have tasted that the Lord is good” (I Pet.
 2:2b).
 Are you, therefore, committed to your sanctification?
 If so, the following are four simple ways to improve your walk with God.
 The list, of course, is far from exhaustive.
 But perhaps it will encourage us to make growth in Christ a high priority in the new year.